LeSasse/pymute/README.md

 Often, you just want to focus on improving tests for a specific module, and so running the whole test suite is a waste of time.
 You create or change some module and you then want to perform mutation testing for the tests that specifically are meant to catch regressions in these modules.
-You can do this by specififying the `--tests` option, which will run `python -m pytest` for only these tests.
+You can do this by specifying the `--tests` option, which will run `python -m pytest` for only these tests.
+The `--tests` option, like the `--modules` option is interpreted relative from the specified project root.
 For example, we might focus on the modules in `julearn/model_selection`.
 We can run this as:

 ```
 pymute . \